New entry requirement now in effect

 Apply for an eTA

-To apply, you must have a valid credit card and your passport information.
+To apply you must have a valid passport or accepted travel document, credit card, and email address.

 Apply for a visitor visa